-- 1. Either Contracting Party may revoke, suspend or limit the operating authorization or technical permissions of an airline designated by the other Contracting Party where: - a) in the case of an airline designated by Denmark: - (i) it is not established in the territory of Denmark under the EU Treaties or in accordance with the Agreement on the European Economic Area, or does not have a valid Operating Licence in accordance with European Union law or in accordance with national law adopted in accordance with the Agreement on the European Economic Area; or - (ii) effective regulatory control of the airline is not exercised or not maintained by the European Union Member State or the EEA EFTA State responsible for issuing its Air Operator's Certificate, or the relevant aeronautical authority is not clearly identified in the designation; - b) in the case of an airline designated by the Kingdom of the Netherlands, in respect of Curação: - (i) it is not established in the territory of Curação and is not licensed in accordance with the applicable law of Curação; or - (ii) Curação is not maintaining effective regulatory control of the airline;
+Licence in accordance with European Union Law or in accordance with national law adopted in accordance with the Agreement on the European Economic Area; or

+- (ii) effective regulatory control of the airline is not exercised or not maintained by the European Union Member State or the EEA EFTA.
+State responsible for issuing its Air Operator's Certificate, or the relevant aeronautical authority is not clearly identified in the designation; - (b) in the case of an airline designated by the Republic of Mauritius: - it is not established in the territory of Mauritius and does not hold a valid Operating License in accordance with the applicable laws of the Republic of Mauritius; or - (ii) effective regulatory control of the airline is not exercised or maintained by the Republic of Mauritius; or - (iii) the airline is not owned, directly or through majority ownership, and is not effectively controlled by the Republic of Mauritius and / or nationals of the Republic of Mauritius.